-Such practitioners include Nurse Practitioners, Physician Assistants, Certified Registered Nurse Anesthetists, Clinical Nurse Specialists and Nurse Midwives.
+The ACP community is comprised of Nurse Practitioners, Physician Assistants, Certified Registered Nurse Anesthetists, Clinical Nurse Specialists and Certified Nurse Midwives.

 Carolinas HealthCare System is one of the first healthcare systems in the nation to create a system-wide, comprehensive approach for optimizing the crucial role of ACPs in response to the changing healthcare delivery platform.

 - A centralized resource center dedicated to defining and optimizing the role of Advanced Clinical Practitioners across Carolinas HealthCare System.

 - A graduate acute care nurse practitioner program in partnership with UNC-Charlotte

 - A paid, post-graduate ACP fellowship program for NPs and PAs